 MALALA FUND: How does a French literature professor at the University of Beirut end up developing STEM education technology and online learning platforms as solutions to ensuring Syrian refugee children are motivated to learn and stay in school.

-NAYLA FAHED: My name is Nayla Fahed.
-My background is French literature.
+NAYLA FAHED: My background is French literature.
 For 25 years I taught French literature at Saint Joseph University in Beirut.
 And I used also work with teachers, I used to capacity building for teachers, french teachers.
 And I used to work in the science education faculty.

 MALALA FUND: Nayla used to volunteer to teach at a children’s cancer hospital once a week when she got the idea to develop e-learning platforms.
 She was using the university learning system, putting content to respond to the children’s needs for language and science, so that they could work anytime from home or at work, etc. Nayla and her colleagues were working with middle school children and when the academic year ended she realized this form of learning could respond to a greater need.
 One of the initial funders of her project said,